paawandesai/paawandesai.github.io/_portfolio/post-quantum-cryptography.md

 ---
 title: "Hardware Accelerator for Post-Quantum Cryptography"
-excerpt: "Senior design project focusing on a Verilog-based accelerator for cryptographic operations."
+excerpt: "Designing a Verilog-based accelerator to optimize post-quantum cryptographic operations for modern security protocols."
 collection: portfolio
 layout: single
 ---

 ### Overview
 Leading the development of a Verilog-based hardware accelerator for the **Module-Lattice-Based Digital Signature Algorithm (ML-DSA)**.
-This ongoing project focuses on improving the efficiency of post-quantum cryptographic operations.
+This project enhances cryptographic operations by addressing the challenges of post-quantum security.

 ### Key Features
-- **Subsystem Design:** Random bit generator and NTT for polynomial multiplication.
+- **Subsystem Design:** Engineered critical components like a random bit generator and NTT for polynomial multiplication.
-- **Hardware-Software Integration:** Developing a C-based driver for seamless interaction.
+- **Hardware-Software Integration:** Designed a C-based driver to ensure seamless interaction between systems.
-- **Scalability:** Optimized for large-scale cryptographic operations.
+- **Scalability:** Optimized architecture for efficient large-scale cryptographic applications.

 ### Tools Used
 - **Hardware Languages:** Verilog